A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Methodology

 \subsection{Ethical Considerations}

 While predictive models offer powerful diagnostic tools, their application carries significant ethical responsibilities.
 It is crucial to emphasize that this model identifies statistical \textbf{associations}, not deterministic \textbf{causality}.
-It should be used as a formative instrument for policymakers to identify systemic challenges and promote equity, aligning with Explainable AI (XAI) principles, which seek to make model decisions transparent and actionable for positive interventions~\citep{10.1145/3660853.3660877}.
+It should be used as a formative instrument for policymakers to identify systemic challenges and promote equity, aligning with Explainable AI (XAI) principles that aim to make model decisions transparent and actionable for positive interventions~\citep{10.1145/3660853.3660877}.